SSDBM/2023/calls.md

 - Distributed systems and devices
 - Internet of Things data analytics
 - Smart city applications and services
+- Database support of machine learning and AI

 For questions regarding the call for papers, contact [ssdbm2023@easychair.org](mailto:ssdbm2023@easychair.org).